RareScanner is an addon for World of Warcraft that includes a group of tools to help you track rare NPCs, treasures and events while you play.

 Visit the pages for this project to learn more about the addon.

 Important notes for Dragon Isles.

-2. With the launch of a new expansion I need one or two weeks to collect all the loot tables for every single rare NPC, so in the first version (10.0.2.1) the most of rare NPCs don't have much loot available.
-For this reason, you shouldn't use the explorer to filter NPCs, because it will filter all the entities in Dragon Isles.
-If you do, use the "NPC filters panel" to reenable all of them.
+2. With the launch of a new patch I need one or two weeks to collect all the loot tables, so every rare NPC added in 10.0.5 don't have much loot available yet.
+For this reason, you shouldn't use the explorer to filter NPCs yet, because it will filter all these new entities.
+If you do, use the "NPC filters panel" to reenable them.